 Cons

-- Takes space inside
+- Takes up space inside

-- Small capacity only good for small vans
+- Small capacity – only good for small vans

 Pros

-- Bolts outside saving space
+- Bolts outside, saving space

-- Quick to install on a tool box
+- Quick to install on a toolbox

 Cons

-- Can’t be removed to fill
+- Can’t be removed to refill

-- Sometimes needs specific bracket to mount it
+- Sometimes needs specific bracket to mount

 Pros